Ravi Gupta: Career

 Gupta has worked in HIV drug resistance both at molecular and population levels, and his work showing exponential rises in transmitted HIV resistance in Africa through multi-country collaborations alongside WHO (Gupta et al, Lancet 2012, Gupta et al, Lancet Infectious Diseases 2018) led to change in WHO treatment guidelines for HIV, with recommendation for use of integrate inhibitors as first line core drugs.
 Gupta also reported the problem of tenofovir resistance in low-middle income settings and defined its emergence and characteristics through establishing the TenoRes collaboration with Bob Shafer at Stanford (Gregson et al, Lancet Infectious diseases 2016; Gregson et al, Lancet Infectious diseases 2017).

-His drug resistance work has more recently also revealed the dynamics of virus evolution under non-suppressive protease inhibitor based ART (Kemp et al mBio 2022), and revealed novel resistance determinants to protease inhibitors (Datir et al, mBio 2020).
+During his time working on HIV reservoirs, he discovered why macrophages are infected in vivo by revealing cell cycle transitions in macrophages that radically changed virus susceptibility via SAMHD1 and availability of dNTP for reverse transcription (Mlcochova et al, EMBO J 2016).
 In March 2019 it was reported that Gupta led a team demonstrating HIV remission in a HIV positive man with advanced Hodgkin's lymphoma following an 'unrelated' stem cell transplant, the so-called London Patient.
 After a bone marrow transplant from an HIV-resistant donor, the London Patient remained "cured" of his HIV.
 This is the second case of a patient cured of HIV (Gupta et al, Nature 2019, Gupta et al, Lancet HIV 2020).
 The first patient is referred to as the Berlin Patient.

-During his time working on HIV reservoirs, he discovered why macrophages are infected in vivo by revealing cell cycle transitions in macrophages that radically changed virus susceptibility via SAMHD1 and availability of dNTP for reverse transcription (Mlcochova et al, EMBO J 2016).
-He went on to show that drugs like etoposide and bacterial LPS could arrest macrophages, rendering them HIV resistant (Mlcochova et al, EMBO J 2017, Mlcochova et al, Cell Reports 2019).

-During COVID-19 pandemic Gupta, along with SAMBA II inventor Helen Lee, brought the first rapid near patient nucleic acid testing to the clinic (Collier et al, Cell Reports Medicine 2020) followed by work using antibody testing to increase diagnostic accuracy in the second phase of the illness (Mlcochova et al, Cell Reports Medicine 2020).
-This work was internationally recognized.